carbonblack/mockc2/docs/bistromath.md

 ## Network Setup

-The C2 IP address is stored as ASCII.
-Use a hex editor to find a replace the C2 IP address with the IP address of your mock C2 server.
+The C2 IP address is stored as an ASCII string.
+Use a hex editor to find and replace the C2 IP address with the IP address of your mock C2 server.

 ## Links